 At the same time guard cats and dogs simply aren’t efficient at hunting certain nuisances, especially winged insects.

-The best way to fight off unwanted pests while keeping beneficial insects in a natural, organic way is to start growing companion plants – beneficial crops that offer a variety of advantages, with pest control being the most important one.
+The best way to fight off unwanted different types of pests the natural way while keeping beneficial insects in a natural, organic way is to start growing companion plants – beneficial crops that offer a variety of advantages, with pesky insects control being one of the most important ones.